Geckos-Ink/MakeItHome/README.md

 - Find a way to have the community advise about the development of the feature.
 - Find the new icon.
 And find a possible new name for the app.

+By the way, I'm currently working on branch 1.9.4 to publish the next release.

 ### Credits
 Riccardo Cecchini \<rcecchini.ds@gmail.com> cekkr@github